Hierarchical Side-Tuning for Vision Transformers: Experiments

 \subsection{Semantic Segmentation}

-In Table~\ref{tab:ade}, we provide semantic segmentation results in terms of mIoU, both with and using multi-scale (MS) techniques for comparison.
-Our HST demonstrates impressive performance, achieving a mIoU of 46.5 and 47.3 with MS when integrated with UperNet, surpassing other PETL methods by a minimum margin of 0.9 mIoU, while maintaining the lowest number of trainable parameters.
-Furthermore, in Semantic FPN, HST attains state-of-the-art (SOTA) results, boasting mIoU scores of 44.3 and 45.0 with MS. However, although HST achieves the best performance, it is evident that we still have room for improvement for segmentation tasks when compared to full fine-tuning.
-This underscores the ongoing challenge we face and the progress yet to be made.
+In Table~\ref{tab:ade}, we present semantic segmentation results in terms of mIoU on ViT/B, utilizing multi-scale (MS) techniques for comparison.
+Our HST method exhibits impressive performance, achieving mIoU scores of 47.0 and 47.5 with MS when integrated with UperNet, outperforming other PETL methods by at least 2.1 mIoU while maintaining the fewest trainable parameters.
+Moreover, within Semantic FPN, HST attains state-of-the-art results with mIoU scores of 44.3 and 45.0 with MS. Despite these achievements, the results highlight that there is still potential for improvement in segmentation tasks compared to full fine-tuning, indicating both the ongoing challenges and the opportunities for further advancement in PETL for dense prediction tasks.